September 26, 2017 / 7 Comments

 You’ll want to stay in or near the downtown area, in one of the main boroughs such as The Gulch, West End, or in downtown near Broadway and 2nd Avenue – where many of the famous music clubs still stand.
 Our personal preference is the upper West End area, where it meets the lower downtown Nashville area around 8th avenue.
 From here, you have easy access to all of the downtown bars, clubs, and music clubs, as well as the West End area and Gulch.
 It’s ideally located, and also puts you within a few hundred yards of Music Row without paying “Music Row” prices.
 In this area, we like the Indigo Hotel or Hilton Garden Inn, which can be booked easy and affordably on Expedia for around $150 per night.
 While this sounds steep, staying just a half-mile away in downtown will cost you $300 per night easily.

 You want to separate your three days in Nashville by theme, focused primarily on being able to experience the history, culture, and flavor of the city.
 Our advice?
 Dedicate Day 1 to the downtown scene.
 Hit all the honky tonky and visit the “juke joint” hotspots so you can familiarize yourself with where you want to spend your time most comfortably while you’re downtown.
 You’ll want to simply get lost in the music and culture of downtown, have some drinks, and walk the path of Broadway and 2nd Avenue, where most of these famous establishments are.
+You can fill in any other particular things you want to do and see with this all access pass to the best of the Music City!

 In doing this, you’ll get an idea of what areas and clubs suite your tastes best, and eye a few great restaurants that catch your eye.
 In other words, organization isn’t necessarily a key on Day 1.
 Get acclimated, “do” downtown first and allow yourself to have a little more structured time on ensuing days.
 Depending your travels and how you actually got into Nashville will determine how much you really feel like doing anything cultured, and odds are you’re going to want to unwind.